John Paul Jones: Ranger attacks the British

-Jones led the assault with two boats of fifteen men just after midnight on April 23, hoping to set fire to and sink all of the ships anchored in Whitehaven's harbour, which numbered between 200 and 400 wooden vessels and consisted of a full merchant fleet and many coal transporters.
+Jones led the assault with two boats of fifteen men just after midnight on April 23, hoping to set fire to and sink all of the ships anchored in Whitehaven's harbor, which numbered between 200 and 400 wooden vessels and consisted of a full merchant fleet and many coal transporters.
 They also hoped to terrorize the townspeople by lighting further fires.
-As it happened, the journey to shore was slowed by the shifting wind, as well as a strong ebb tide.
-They successfully spiked the town's big defensive guns to prevent them being fired, but lighting fires proved difficult, as the lanterns in both boats had run out of fuel.
+As it happened, the journey to shore was slowed by shifting winds and a strong ebb tide.
+They successfully spiked the town's big defensive guns to prevent them from being fired, but lighting fires proved difficult, as the lanterns in both boats had run out of fuel.
 To remedy this, some of the party were sent to raid a public house on the quayside, but the temptation to stop for a quick drink led to a further delay.
 Dawn was breaking by the time they returned and began the arson attacks, so efforts were concentrated on the coal ship Thompson in the hope that the flames would spread to adjacent vessels, all grounded by the low tide.
 However, in the twilight, one of the crew slipped away and alerted residents on a harbourside street.
-A fire alert was sounded, and large numbers of people came running to the quay, forcing the Americans to retreat and extinguishing the flames with the town's two fire-engines.
+A fire alert was sounded, and large numbers of people ran to the quay, forcing the Americans to retreat and extinguishing the flames with the town's two fire engines.
 The townspeople's hopes of sinking Jones's boats with cannon fire were dashed because of the prudent spiking.

 Jones next crossed the Solway Firth from Whitehaven to Scotland, hoping to hold for ransom Dunbar Douglas, 4th Earl of Selkirk, who lived on St Mary's Isle near Kirkcudbright.
 The earl, Jones reasoned, could be exchanged for American sailors impressed into the Royal Navy.
-The earl was discovered to be absent from his estate, so his wife entertained the officers and conducted negotiations.
+The earl was discovered to be absent from his estate, so his wife entertained the officers and conducted the negotiations.
 Canadian historian Peter C. Newman gives credit to the governess for protecting the young heir to the Earldom of Selkirk, Thomas Douglas, and to the butler for filling a sack half with coal and topping it up with the family silver, in order to fob off the Americans.
 Jones claimed that he intended to return directly to his ship and continue seeking prizes elsewhere, but his crew wished to "pillage, burn, and plunder all they could".
 Ultimately, Jones allowed the crew to seize a silver plate set adorned with the family's emblem to placate their desires, but nothing else.
 Jones bought the plate when it was later sold off in France, and he returned it to the Earl of Selkirk after the war.

-The attacks on St Mary's Isle and Whitehaven resulted in no prizes or profits which would be shared with the crew under normal circumstances.
+The attacks on St Mary's Isle and Whitehaven resulted in no prizes or profits, which would normally be shared with the crew.
 Throughout the mission, the crew acted as if they were aboard a privateer, not a warship, led by Lieutenant Thomas Simpson, Jones's second-in-command.